 President and CEO

-Margarette Purvis brings to the Food Bank For New York City 18 years of experience in direct and professional services for non-profits with more than 10 years of experience in the hunger community.
-She has worked extensively in the non-profit arena within New York City, including having previously served the Food Bank as the Vice President of Programs and Services from 2001-2006.
-She returns to lead the organization, effective October 1, 2011.
+Margarette Purvis brings to Food Bank For New York City 18 years of experience in direct and professional services for non-profits, with more than 10 years of experience in the hunger community.
+She has worked extensively in the non-profit arena within New York City, including having previously served Food Bank as the Vice President of Programs and Services from 2001-2006.
+She returned to lead the organization in October 2011.
+In December 2013 she was selected by Governor Andrew Cuomo to Chair the New York State Anti-Hunger Task Force, which will bring together experts, advocates and state and local officials to combat hunger.

 Prior to her appointment as the Food Bank President and CEO, Ms. Purvis has been the chief executive officer and principal of PCG, the Purvis Consulting Group, an Atlanta-based firm she founded in 2007.
 PCG, the parent company of the popular online magazine, Mocha Moguls, develops tools for emerging leaders and philanthropists and fundraising strategies for leaders of charities, businesses, faith-based organizations, and government agencies.